dell/csi-baremetal/docs/volume-statuses.md

 13. "ControllerExpandVolume" has been called.
 14. Logical volume has been expanded successfully.
 15. Something went wrong during logical volume expansion.
+16. Unmount volume has failed in handler of "NodeUnpublishVolume" RPC call.